albeisoft/hotel-booking-php-symfony-vue/README.md

 - front end (client side, browser side) with JavaScript and:
 	* Vue (Vue.js) version 3.x. that is an JavaScript open-source model–view–viewmodel (MVVM) front end JavaScript framework for building user interfaces and single-page applications (SPA);
 	* Pinia (the intuitive store for Vue.js) - Pinia is a store library for Vue, it allows you to share a state across components/pages.
 If you are familiar with the Composition API, you might be thinking you can already share a global state with a simple export const state = reactive({}).
 	Pinia builds an easy and properly typed state management system using the new reactivity mechanism and is an excellent library for managing the reactive state of your application.
-When compared to Vuex, the Pinia API is significantly easier to learn and makes your code a lot easier to read.;
+When compared to Vuex, the Pinia API is significantly easier to learn and makes your code a lot easier to read;
 	* moment.js (for date formating and date processing with Vue);
 	* PrimeVue (Vue UI Component Library) - PrimeVue is a member of a group of open source UI component libraries provided by PrimeTek.
-Besides the PrimeVue component library, PrimeTek also provides versions for Java (PrimeFaces), Angular (PrimeNG) and React (PrimeReact).
+Besides the PrimeVue component library, PrimeTek also provides versions for Java (PrimeFaces), Angular (PrimeNG) and React (PrimeReact);
+	* Yup (simple Object schema validation) - Yup is a JavaScript schema builder for validating or parsing values.
+It allows you to model complex or inter-dependent validations using built-in validators or custom validations using regular expressions;
 - database: MariaDB (MariaDB Server is one of the most popular open source relational databases.
 It's made by the original developers of MySQL and guaranteed to stay open source.).

 Installation